-Following on from Phase 1 in late 2022, we successfully completed Phase 2 of our Agility Transformation programme that shall aid us in reorganising our mode of delivery, speed and time-to-market, and ultimately responsiveness to our customers' needs and feedback.
+Following on from Phase 1 in late 2022, we successfully completed Phase 2 of our Agility Transformation program that shall aid us in reorganising our mode of delivery, speed and time-to-market, and ultimately responsiveness to our customers' needs and feedback.

-Amani Cycling Strategic Partnership
+Amani Cycling Strategic Partnership:

-In 2023, We entered into a strategic partnership with AMANI Project, a cycling super-team composed of the best riders from East Africa, aimed at fostering community engagement and promoting healthy lifestyles through a thrilling cycling series dubbed the LOOP Safari Race Series.
-The partnership also aims to showcase Kenya as one of the premier off-road cycling destinations in the world.
+In 2023, We entered into a strategic partnership with AMANI Project, a cycling community engagement and promoting healthy lifestyles through a thrilling cycling series dubbed the LOOP Safari Race Series.
+The partnership also aims to showcase Kenya as one of the premier off-road cycling destinations of the world.
 By organizing events in a variety of terrain including Mt.
 Kenya, the Rift Valley, Swahili Coast and Lake Victoria, the partnership shall invite residents and tourists alike to exploit the natural wonders of Kenya.